The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Gittins index sequences

 \begin{definition} Let $\M(t)$ be the family of positive $\F(t)$-measurable random variables for $t\in\N_0$.
 Define the {\bf Gittins index} at time $t$ by

-which represents the minimum reward one must be offered to exit immediately, at the current time $t$, i.e., ``the equitable surrender value.''
-We also define the {\bf minimum Gittins index to date}, or the ``lower envelope'' of the Gittins index to date, for given $t,\theta\in\N_0$ with $t\le\theta$:
+which represents the minimum reward the investigator must be offered to exit immediately, at the current time $t$, i.e., `the equitable surrender value.'
+We also define the {\bf minimum Gittins index to date}, or the `lower envelope' of the Gittins index to date, for given $t,\theta\in\N_0$ with $t\le\theta$:

 \end{definition}